Yamato-Security/hayabusa/README.md

 ## Event Fequency Timeline

-Event Frequency Timeline features display the sparkline frequency of detected events.
+The Event Frequency Timeline feature displays a sparkline frequency timeline of detected events.
 Note: There needs to be more than 5 events.

 # Hayabusa Rules